github/docs/content/get-started/onboarding/getting-started-with-your-github-account.md

 {% ifversion fpt %}
 ### 3. Verifying your email address
-To ensure you can use all of {% data variables.product.product_name %}'s features, verify your email address after signing up for a new account.
+To ensure you can use all of the features in your {% data variables.product.product_name %} plan, verify your email address after signing up for a new account.
 For more information, see "[Verifying your email address](/github/getting-started-with-github/signing-up-for-github/verifying-your-email-address)."
 {% endif %}

 {% ifversion fpt or ghes %}